 Quite simply, without an intentional focus on building long-term connections with young people, we risk creating yet another program that sustains inequities in access to careers in conservation and the future green economy.
 This moment represents a once in a lifetime chance to course-correct, and the good news is that we don’t have to build from scratch.
 There is a lot to learn from organizations already working to engage diverse youth in conservation efforts eager to share their expertise.
 By working collaboratively, we can make sure that the Civilian Climate Corps becomes a vehicle for a better future for everyone.

 Interested in learning more?
-Check out our Guide to Engaging Diverse Youth for the Long-Term.
+Check out our Guide to Engaging Diverse Communities for the Long-Term.